Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

   query_warehouse: <warehouse_name>
 ```

-Once you specified existing warehouse you can deploy the Streamlit application by running:
+Once you specify an existing warehouse, you can deploy the Streamlit application by running:

 ```bash
 snow streamlit deploy --database=streamlit_example
 ```